 Dogs with elbow dysplasia typically have only one of the three conditions, and it is rare for a single dog to have all three components of elbow dysplasia.
-This handout will cover the developmental abnormality known as Fragmented Coronoid Process.
-There are separate handouts in this series of Client Education handouts that cover each of the other conditions.
+This handout will cover the developmental abnormality known as Fragmented Medial Coronoid Process.
+See the handouts on "Osteochondritis Dissecans (OCD) in Dogs" and "Ununited Anconeal Process (UAP) in Dogs" that describe these other conditions.

 Is this condition hereditary?

-Because of the possibility of permanent lameness, your veterinarian will recommend diagnostic testing, in the form of radiographs (x-rays) if any lameness lasts more than 2 weeks in a young, large breed dog.
-Several radiographs of each affected leg, with the leg in different positions, are necessary in order to get an accurate assessment of various bones and joints.
-In many cases, this will require a short-acting anesthetic or sedative in order to achieve the optimal positioning for diagnostic purposes.
-In dogs under 6-7 months of age, x-rays can be challenging to interpret due to the presence of growth plates (the areas from which the bones grow during puppyhood).
-To reach the diagnosis, it may be necessary to have the x-rays examined by a veterinary radiologist.
+Because of the possibility of permanent lameness, your veterinarian will recommend X-rays (radiographs) if lameness lasts more than two weeks in a young, large breed dog.
+Several X-rays of each affected leg, with the leg in different positions, are necessary to get an accurate assessment of various bones and joints.
+In many cases, this will require a short-acting anesthetic or sedative to achieve the optimal positioning for diagnostic purposes.
+In dogs less than six or seven months of age, X-rays can be challenging to interpret due to the presence of growth plates (the areas from which the bones grow during puppyhood).
+To reach the diagnosis, it may be necessary to have the X-rays examined by a veterinary radiologist.

-In some cases, the FCP may not be seen on standard radiographs.
-Rather, secondary signs associated with degenerative joint disease are seen.
-With FCP, a diagnosis may be made relatively early in the course of the condition using computerized tomography (a "CT scan").
+In some cases, FMCP may not be seen on standard radiographs.
+Rather, secondary signs associated with degenerative joint disease (osteoarthritis) are seen.
+With FMCP, a diagnosis may be made relatively early in the course of the condition using a computerized tomography (CT) scan.

 What is the prognosis with and without surgery?

-If the joint is not treated surgically, degenerative changes will rapidly develop and the dog will suffer from chronic pain.
-Surgical treatment of FCP should be performed as soon as possible after diagnosis to minimize the development of degenerative joint disease.
+If the joint is not treated surgically, degenerative changes will rapidly develop, and the dog will suffer from chronic pain.
+Surgical treatment of FMCP should be performed as soon as possible after diagnosis to minimize the development of degenerative joint disease.

 In all cases, some degree of arthritis will develop in the elbow joint, but with surgical treatment, the arthritis will usually be less severe and there will be less pain involved.
-Medical treatment such as joint protective supplements and/or anti-inflammatory medications will usually be recommended to delay progression of degenerative joint disease.
+Medical treatment such as joint protective supplements (e.g., glucosamine) and/or anti-inflammatory medications will usually be recommended to delay progression of degenerative joint disease.
 Proper weight management and diets containing high levels of omega-3 fatty acids are also beneficial.

 Will my dog need rehabilitation?

-Rehabilitation is an important part of the post-operative care of the dog with FCP and is an important part of the medical management of this condition.
-In the immediate post-operative period, strict rest is required and anti-inflammatory and pain medication will be prescribed.
-You will be taught how to perform gentle massage and a type of exercise called "passive range of motion" (PROM) exercise.
+Rehabilitation is an important part of postoperative care for a dog with FMCP and is an important part of the medical management of this condition.
+Immediately after the operation, strict rest is required and anti-inflammatory and pain medication will be prescribed.
+You will be taught how to perform gentle massage and a type of exercise called passive range of motion (PROM) exercise.
 With this type of exercise, you will move the elbow joint gently through its normal range of motion while your dog is lying on its side, with no weight on the affected joint.

-The dog will require strict exercise restriction, and will only be allowed to go on short leash walks until about three weeks after surgery.
+The dog will require strict exercise restriction and will only be allowed to go on short leash walks until about three weeks after surgery.
 At that point, depending on the specific case, a controlled, low-impact exercise program should usually begin.
 Your veterinarian will provide you with specific instructions for the optimal rehabilitation program for your dog.

 My veterinarian has recommended surgically sterilizing my dog.
 Why is this?

-Since the condition may be hereditary, affected dogs should not be used for breeding.
+Since FMCP is believed to be hereditary, affected dogs should not be used for breeding.
 If your dog is a purebred, you should notify your breeder.
 Many breeders of large breed dogs have their breeding stock cleared for this condition (called elbow certification) prior to using them in a breeding program.